Mastering the Service Journey Map: Your Essential Guide for Success

 5. Determine points of friction

 Every business will look through the lens of their customer personas differently.
 Walking through each of these columns with your team will help you to identify any points of friction within the customer experience.
+Reviewing your support processes, business processes, and organization supports can help pinpoint sources of friction that may not be immediately visible.
+Implementing or updating standard operating procedures can address and prevent these friction points, ensuring a smoother customer journey.

 Of course, every business is different and YOU will know your customers best.
 Below are a few example questions to get you started: